bucky6/major-project/proposal.md

 # Proposal

-I want to make a pixelized top-down choose-your-own-adventure dungeon crawler.
+I want to make a text-based choose-your-own-adventure dungeon crawler.
 The player will have some freedom to do what they want, but it'll be mostly pre-set choices to determine the ending.

 ## Needs to have list

 - At least 3 different endings
 - Text input from user
-- Texture pack from opengameart
 - Sound effects and background music
-- Character abilities levels (strength, intelligence, dexterity, etc)
 - Hitpoints and damage
 - Starting menu and end screen
 - At least 3 different monsters